Microcredit Vs. Microfinance | Difference between Microcredit and Microfinance | What is the difference between microfinance and microcredit? |

 Some of the major difference between Microcredit and Microfinance are as follows:

 |Definition||Micro-credit is the small loan facility provided to the people with less earning, to motivate them to become self-employed.||Micro-finance refers to the number of financial services provided to the small entrepreneurs and enterprises who cannot take shelter of banks for banking and other services.|

-|Services||Micro-credit includes only credit form of activities.||Micro-finance includes credit activities and non-credit activities like savings, pension, insurance, etc.|
+|Services||Micro-credit includes only credit forms of activities.||Micro-finance includes credit activities and non-credit activities like savings, pension, insurance, etc.|

-|Component||Micro-credit is an aspect or we can say a component of the microfinance.||Microfinance is a whole concept.|
+|Component||Micro-credit is an aspect or we can say a component of microfinance.||Microfinance is a whole concept.|

 |Need||Micro-credits are small size loans with shorter repayment periods.
-They are granted for small-scale activities which direct to serve local needs.||Microfinance services help to low-income individuals and start-up in developing countries to start running a small business, increase assets, diminish risk, raise productivity, increase return on investments, increase incomes, improve access to education and eventually increase the welfare.|
+They are granted for small-scale activities that direct to serve local needs.||Microfinance services help to low-income individuals and start-up in developing countries to start running a small business, increase assets, diminish risk, raise productivity, increase return on investments, increase incomes, improve access to education and eventually increase the welfare.|